truenas/middleware/docs/userguide/index.rst

 Rsync Modules
 ~~~~~~~~~~~~~

-Figure 11.10b shows the configuration screen that appears when you click Services → Rsync → Rsync Modules → Add Rsync Module.
+Figure 11.10b shows the configuration screen that appears when you click :menuselection:`Services --> Rsync --> Rsync Modules --> Add Rsync Module`.

 Table 11.10b summarizes the options that can be configured when creating a rsync module.